-The HighYa Research Team is comprised of our entire editorial staff.
-We work behind the scenes to give you reviews of products and services that inform you and aid you in making the right decision regarding your money and your life.
+We strive to give you objective reviews of products and services that aid you in making the right decisions best suited for you.

 Over the past six years, we’ve written over 5,000 reviews covering personal finances, health and beauty, home and garden, technology, and more.
 This wealth of experience teaches us a few important lessons about sound research.

 Our advice has been featured on Huffington Post, MSN, U.S. News & World Report, Investopedia, Lifehacker, H&R Block, Glassdoor, and more.

 First, our writers approach every product and service we cover as a consumer.
 We read through a website’s claims as if they were all true.
 We give in to the marketing and hype because we believe most readers who come to the site will do the same.
 We note the claims that are most attractive.
 We review the research, if any.
 We watch the commercials.
 We listen to the testimonials.

 Then, we approach the product or service as a skeptic.
 Which claims seem suspicious?
 Is the research used company-funded or independent?
 The claims the product is making seem amazing but is it possible, based on prevailing research, that it can fulfill those claims?
 Furthermore, how does the product or service compare to competitors?

 At this point, our research team gathers our observations and assesses what we’ve found.
 We identify the main questions our readers will most likely have about the product or service we’re reviewing.